 We have designed a compensation program that is heavily weighted towards performance-based compensation, and which utilizes several different performance metrics designed to ensure that management is appropriately incentivized across a number of different business and economic environments, while also appropriately considering each of the principal objectives of the Company's business strategy.
 To that end, our compensation program is strongly grounded on pay-for-performance principles.
-As illustrated in the chart below, for example, in 2016 we expect target performance-based compensation (or "at risk" compensation), which includes stock options, other equity awards and EBITDA-based cash bonuses, for the Company's top three executives officers (the Chief Executive Officer, Chief Operating Officer and Chief Financial Officer) to comprise 75% of target compensation.
-In addition, 30% of the equity awards to such officers are performance shares that are subject to performance-based vesting only upon the achievement of specified performance goals, with each grant not vesting until the end of three one year measurement periods.
+As illustrated in the chart below, for example, in 2017 we expect target performance-based compensation (or "at risk" compensation), which includes stock options, other equity awards and EBITDA-based cash bonuses, for the Company's named executives officers to comprise 73% of target compensation.
+Of this amount, 30% of the equity awards granted to such officers are performance shares that are subject to performance based vesting only upon the achievement of specified performance goals, with each grant not vesting until the end of three one-year measurement periods.